Devansh232406/space-debris-ai/README.md

 # 🛰️ Space Debris AI — Intelligent Orbital Debris Detection & Visualization

-An AI-powered system that detects space debris from satellite images using **YOLOv8** and visualizes debris orbiting Earth through an interactive **3D dashboard**.
+An AI-powered system that detects space debris from satellite images using **YOLOv8** and visualizes debris orbiting Earth by an interactive **3D dashboard**.